What are the risks?

-Predators – there are people who try to talk with children and young people online in an attempt to have sexual contact.
+Grooming – there are people who try to talk with children and young people online in an attempt to have sexual contact.
 This is against the law.

 Identity fraud – people can gather enough information about a person to steal their identity.
 They can use this to do illegal things like steal your money or commit crimes under your name.
 It could also be used to create fake profiles to ruin someone’s reputation or to bully others.